zip_files_by_pattern() compresses files by grouping them according to

 A

-vector specifying the paths to the files to be compressed.
+charactervector specifying the paths to the files to be compressed.
 Only relative paths are supported.
-Seezip()
+Seezip()for more details.- pattern

 (optional) A

-vector specifying one or more patterns to group files for zipping.
-Files matching each pattern will be aggregated into a single zip file, named using the pattern andsuffix
+charactervector specifying one or more patterns to group files for zipping.
+Files matching each pattern will be aggregated into a single zip file, named using the pattern andsuffix.
+IfNULL, each file will be zipped individually (default:NULL).- prefix

 (optional) A string specifying a prefix to be added to the zip file names (default: